pebble-dev/pebble-dev.github.io/_posts/2025-01-26-the-future-of-rebble.md

 No, Google have open sourced the PebbleOS to everyone, Rebble plans to make good use of this.

 #### Is this related to \<Other Project\>?
-Maybe!
-But if you read about a different PebbleOS project somewhere other than this blog, it's probably unrelated to us.
+No. If you're reading about another PebbleOS project somewhere other than this blog, it likely does not involve us.

 #### What if I have more questions?
 Reach out to us at support@rebble.io, or drop a message [on Discord.](/discord)